Skip to content

 What is a private company limited by shares?

 A private company limited by shares is the most popular incorporated business.
 Like all other incorporated businesses, it can own property and enter into contracts.
-Furthermore, the concept of limited liability means that its owners are not responsible for the company’s debts beyond a certain amount.
+Furthermore, the concept of limited liability means that the company’s shareholders are not responsible for the company’s debts beyond a certain amount.
 In most cases, this is the value they paid for their shares.

 Register for our free webinars